USS Catskill (LSV-1): Service history

 Originally designed as a cruiser-minelayer (CM-6); she laid down on 12 July 1941 under a contract issued by the US Navy.
-She was launched 19 May 1942 by Willamette Iron and Steel Corporation of Portland, Oregon; sponsored by Mrs. J. G. McPherson.
+She was launched on 19 May 1942 by Willamette Iron and Steel Corporation of Portland, Oregon; sponsored by Mrs. J. G. McPherson.
 While under construction, she was reclassified to a troop transport AP-106 on 1 May 1943, and then to a vehicle landing ship LSV-1 on 21 April 1944, because she was readily adaptable to the role of an urgently needed carrier of amphibious vehicles.
-It appears from available sources that the ship never was actually delivered to the Navy before it was commissioned on 30 June 1944 as a landing ship although that would indicated more than two years passing from her launching to completion even in the midst of WWII.
+It appears from available sources that the ship was never actually delivered to the Navy before it was commissioned on 30 June 1944 as a landing ship although that would indicate more than two years passed from her launching to completion even in the midst of WWII.

 Further, the Dictionary of American Naval Fighting Ships says the vessel was originally ordered as a troopship although her sister USS Ozark was ordered as a minelayer and Catskill's design is more as a minelayer than as a troop carrier leading to some doubt on the accuracy of the DANFS record.

 1944

 Catskill sailed from San Diego on 12 August 1944 for Hawaii, where she embarked marines, and proceeded by way of Eniwetok for Manus, where she joined the transport group of the Southern Attack Force for the assault on Leyte.
-This group sailed 14 October for the return to the Philippines, and entered Leyte Gulf without event, anchoring off Dulag 20 October to launch the initial attack.
+This group sailed on 14 October for the return to the Philippines, and entered Leyte Gulf without event, anchoring off Dulag on 20 October to launch the initial attack.
 The landing was successful, and Catskill completed her offloading and was able to retire in the afternoon of 22 October, before the start of the battle for Leyte Gulf.
-Catskill returned to New Guinea, then sailed to Morotai, where from 5 to 10 November 1944 she loaded troops and cargo under almost continuous enemy air raids.
+Catskill returned to New Guinea and then sailed to Morotai, where from 5 to 10 November 1944 she loaded troops and cargo under almost continuous enemy air raids.
 As her convoy proceeded north with these reinforcements for Leyte, it came under enemy air attack on 13 November, and Catskill's gunners contributed to shooting down Japanese aircraft.
 Unloading in Leyte Gulf took place on 14 November, and Catskill got underway at once for Manus, and New Guinea, where she took part in special training.